Koder50/Grafikuj/README.md

-# AngularCliElectron
+# Grafikuj

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+Angular CLI version 9.0.1.
+Node version 12.15.0 win x64.
+It is few years old version.

 ## Development server

+At start run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.